sanya2508/Bitmasking/README.md

  * ~ `NOT`
  * ^ `XOR`

-All of the abaove four are binary operators.
+All of the above four are binary operators.

  * EXOR of two numbers are same.
  * NOT will flip all the bits.